 Although it is rarely we go to a patient with this type of burn.
 Clearly, for those patients that need it, it can be vital.

-Diphex (the company who produce the agent) have given us a 12 month supply for free.
+Diphex (the company who supply the agent) have given us a 12 month supply for free.
 It hasn’t been used yet at GNAAS, but it has in hospital with good effect.

 What could this treatment mean for a patient?